Elmley is one of 3 prisons for men that form the Sheppey Cluster in Kent, the other two being HMP Standford Hill and HMP Swaleside.

 Elmley works with The Forward Trust which offers many courses on health, well-being and motivation, as well as drug and alcohol treatment programmes.

-There are relationship and ‘thinking’ programmes on offer to residents too, as well as help with resettlement issues like accommodation, banking, citizen ID cards, birth certificates and employment from Seetec.
+There are relationship and ‘thinking’ programmes on offer to prisoners too, as well as help with resettlement issues like accommodation, banking, citizen ID cards, birth certificates and employment from Seetec.

 Elmley also works with the charity Spurgeons which helps with family visiting days.